learndataengineering/learndataengineering.guide/pages/index.md

 As a beginner or even as an experienced data professional, it is very easy to get lost trying to understand what skills are required for data engineering and how to become a data engineer.

 This guide intends to solve that specific problem.
 It provides a clear path to the core data engineering skillset and beyond.
-More on this guide [here](https://www.learndataengineering.guide/faqs/).
+More on the guide [here](https://www.learndataengineering.guide/faqs/).

 ### Modern Data Engineering Landscape